-Kriemhild Gretchen is explicitly the most powerful witch ever, formed from the Magical Girl that one-shotted Walpurgisnacht, and it's mere birth provided enough energy for the Incubator to satisfy its quota for the entire planet.
-A gargantuan tower of shadow that reaches far into the sky, it seeks to absorb all of humanity into its barrier.
+Kriemhild Gretchen is a gargantuan tower of shadow that reaches far into the sky, and after 10 days will absorb all of humanity into its barrier.
+It is explicitly the most powerful witch ever, formed from the Magical Girl that one-shotted Walpurgisnacht, and it's mere birth provided enough energy for the Incubator to satisfy its quota for the entire planet.

 The Noise from Senki Zesshou Symphogear - they have multiple forms, seems to be made of soild light, annihilate their victims by just touching them, are capable of combining, and the only thing that can kill them is Symphogear users, because they resonate with Noise, forcing them to obey the laws of physics.

 Great Old Ones are this or Humanoid Abomination in appearance.
 They're anthropomorphic personifications of madness of various kinds (i.e order/rule of law, terror, power, rage, knowledge).
 Asura is likely 'terror' and Eibon 'knowledge'.
 Shinigami and Kid are both 'order'.
 Excalibur represents Rage.

 Kishin Asura, before he puts his skin back on.
 Also, Asura's superpowered, gargantuan form that he gets after he eats Arachne's soul.
 Fitting, as he IS the aforementioned Great Old One of the madness of terror.